MareonPL/MareonPL/README.md

 ***

 - 🖌️ Web Designer ( html, css, js )
-- ☕ Junior Bukkit Plugin Developer
+- ☕ Junior Bukkit Plugin Developer ( java )

 <!---
 MareonPL/MareonPL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.